 9. The Doll Store

 This is known by locals, and around Ireland, as "The Dolls Hospital" these people are genius when it comes to any toy old or knew that incurs and injury, big or small.
 Kids love to visit and to have their "their porcelain and furry friends ailments" cured.

 They also stock designer dolls, dolls houses, teddy bears and a large collection of miniatures.

 10. Airfield Trust

-Airfield is Dublin’s only working urban farm.
-It is situated on a 35-acre estate.
-The farm features season appropriate programs that respond to the natural rhythms of the seasons, with celebrations taking place during harvest, spring and summer.
-They also have a range of regular farm-related activities such as “Meet the animals” and the young farmers group.
+Airfield is Dublin’s only working urban farm situated on a 35 acres estate.
+The farm holds season related program that respond to the natural rhythms of the seasons, with celebrations taking place during harvest, spring and summer.
+They also have a range of regular farm related activities such as “Meet the animals” and the young farmers group.

-The farm continues to be focused on live-stock and functions as a fully working farm raising calves and lambs as the main production animals.
+The farm continues to be focused on live stock and functions as a fully working farm raising claves and lambs as the main production animals.

 The site is also home to the most beautiful and well maintained gardens.